 This primary Facebook page is used to share information about our programs, policies, and services with our vast network of followers and advocacy groups.
 We also monitor and provide quick-turnaround responses to select questions and comments that people post.

-We use this primary Google+ page to share information about our programs, policies, and services.
+This is the official Instagram page for the Social Security Administration.
+We use this page to share information about our programs, policies, and services.

 Connect and learn about the skills and expertise of your Social Security colleagues on LinkedIn; a professional social network.